Bankruptcy Dismissal Versus Discharge Mortgage Guidelines

 - Many who have financial hardships normally recover and can become homeowners again

-- However, FHA, VA, Fannie Mae, Freddie Mac have mandatory waiting period after bankruptcy discharged date
+- However, FHA, VA, Fannie Mae, Freddie Mac have a mandatory waiting period after the bankruptcy discharged date

-- However, there are consumers who get a bankruptcy dismissal versus discharge
+- However, there are consumers who get a bankruptcy dismissal versus a discharge

 - There are different Bankruptcy Dismissal Versus Discharge Mortgage Guidelines depending on the loan program